carlosivanr/hugo_website/content/guides/anova/2021-04-24-one-way-anova/index.markdown

 For the omnibus test, we obtained a significant effect of Group [F(3,8) = 10, p < 0.01] which suggests that the means of the 4 groups are not equal.
 In other words, one of the treatments may be significantly different than another.
 To determine where, if any differences between two groups exist, we conducted post-hoc tests on all possible combinations of pairwise comparisons.
 These tests revealed a significant difference between groups 1 and 2, between groups 1 and 4, and between groups 2 and 3.
 The results suggest that phobia scores after rational-emotive therapy were lower when compared to psychoanalytic and behavioral therapies.
 The results also suggest that phobia scores were on average lower after client-centered therapy compared to psychoanalytic therapy.
 Finally, there were statistically significant differences between rational-emotive and client-centered therapy, but no differences between psychoanalytic and behavioral therapies.

 ### Wrap up
-One of the benefits of the `ANOVA()` function lies in eliminating the need to write the R code to produce a plot of means, confidence intervals, and effect sizes.
-What is produced with one option within the `ANOVA()` command, takes additional packages and several lines of code to produce with other packages.
+One of the benefits of jmv's `ANOVA()` function lies in eliminating the need to write the R code to produce a plot of means, confidence intervals, and effect sizes.
 The `anovaOneW()` function from the jmv package can also be used to perform a one-way ANOVA.
-However, the `anovaOneW()` is limited in features and is best suited for the Welch's ANOVA.
-If you're starting out with R, the jmv package can be a nice place to start conducting one-way ANOVA in R.
+However, the `anovaOneW()` is limited in features and may not be the best tool for complex analyses.

 ### References
 <div id="refs" class="references">